SaschaSchweitzer/persons/README.md

 ### Details if 'match_subsets' or 'match_interlaced' Set to True

-* absolute_position_matters (True) 			: The initials, as long as they exist, of the matching names should have the same positions.
+* absolute_position_matters (True) 			: The initials, as far as they exist, of the matching names should have the same positions.
 Usually, the name in the first position is spelled out completely.
 	* Example:

 		* David 				& J. David 			are not allowed, because the first initials are different.